top of page

 Time to take an incredibly disruptive approach...

-2) The Bayer brand name: Instead of focusing on the Premise brand name (little known to homeowners), we shifted the conversation to focus on the Bayer brand.
-As a result, we changed the conversation from one about 'product safety' to a story about homeowners making a more comfortable choice - thanks to Bayer, a household health brand that had been trusted for decades.
-I mean, which do YOU think is a more responsible decision for your family and pets - a product from a global chemical conglomerate...
+Premise brand name (little known to homeowners), we shift the conversation to focus on the Bayer brand.
+As a result, we change the conversation from one about 'product safety' to a story about homeowners making a more comfortable choice - thanks to Bayer, a human health brand that has been trusted for decades.
+I mean, which do YOU think is a more responsible decision for your family and pets?

 Wait...it gets even better!